 The two primary methods are vegetable tanning, which uses natural tannins from tree bark and plants, and chrome tanning, which uses chromium sulfate and salts.
 Vegetable tanning takes several months but produces naturally colored leather, while chrome tanning is faster and more cost-effective.

 The duration varies by method.
-Traditional vegetable tanning can take 2-3 months, while modern chrome tanning can be completed in as little as one day.
+Traditional vegetable tanning can take 2 to 3 months, while modern chrome tanning can be completed in as little as one day.
 The total time also depends on the specific techniques and machinery used.

-While vegetable tanning has minimal environmental impact due to its use of biodegradable materials, chrome tanning can cause significant environmental concerns due to chemical waste and water pollution.
-Chrome tanning also poses potential health risks to workers through chemical exposure.
+While vegetable tanning has minimal environmental impact due to its use of biodegradable materials, chrome tanning can cause significant environmental concerns due to chemical waste and water pollution (Saravanabhavan et al., 2003).
+Chrome tanning also poses potential health risks to workers through prolonged chemical exposure (Hansen et al., 2003).

 The leather tanning process consists of four main phases: Beamhouse (preparation and cleaning), Tanyard (actual tanning), Retanning (refinement and color treatment), and Finishing (final conditioning and surface treatment).